The debate over obesity treatment: Drugs vs. lifestyle changes

 Some plan enrollees may be able to control weight problems with intensive behavioral therapy, and others may need bariatric surgery, she said.

-Ilant estimates that behavioral therapy can help many people lose up to 5% of their weight, anti-obesity medications can help people lose up to 15% of their weight, and bariatric surgery can help people lose up to 30% of their weight.
+Ilant estimates that behavioral therapy can help many people lose up to 5% of their weight, but that anti-obesity medications and bariatric surgery can help people lose much more of their weight.

-Ilant: Olnitskansky is a former McKinsey consultant and Molina Healthcare executive who founded Ilant after fighting with her own problems with controlling her weight.
+Ilant: Onitskansky is a former McKinsey consultant and Molina Healthcare executive who founded Ilant after fighting with her own problems with controlling her weight.

-Ilant uses board-certified physicians to help provide, support manage obesity care.
+Ilant uses board-certified physicians, dietitians and mental health professionals to help provide, support manage obesity care.
 Its services include getting plan participants quick access to obesity care providers and determining which participants might benefit the most from specific types of care.

-The backdrop: Olnitskansky is in a field changed by the discovery that relatively new anti-diabetes drugs with an acceptable risk profile help some obese people lose a significant amount of weight.
+The backdrop: Onitskansky is in a field changed by the discovery that relatively new anti-diabetes drugs with an acceptable risk profile help people who are dealing with obesity lose a significant amount of weight.

 Drug makers have responded by setting list prices of about $1,000 per month per patient.